Samurai dance teacher moves online as Tokyo Olympics bans foreign spectators

 Holding a samurai sword "katana" in his right hand and an iPad in the left, Minamoto is now showing students the arts of the samurai on Zoom calls.

-Minamoto charges US$85 (9,450 yen) per student for in-person classes and US$18 (2,000 yen) for the online version.
+Minamoto charges US$85 per student for in-person classes and US$18 for the online version.
 Most of his online students are from Europe and the United States.

 But the experience is not quite the same.